rsspdc/checklists/checklists/pipelines.md

 </details>

 ## ✅Testing

+*How can you test your project so you can be confident it does what you think it does?*

 - [ ] Pipeline has been tested
 	- [ ]  	🥉Bronze (easy): The pipeline runs and produces the expected result on a minimal example dataset